Oraclus: Search Engine Developed in Kazakhstan Uses GPT Algorithms to Answer Any Question About Web3.

 Historically, it has always been difficult for women to build a successful art career.
 To get at least some recognition, women used male pseudonyms, or exhibited under the names of their husbands.
 For example, Judith Leister once used the male pseudonym Frans Hals, and the talented Margaret Keen hid under the name of her husband Walter Keen.

-To find out why this happened and whether the situation has changed today, we talked with the founders and Ambassador of the WAAW World initiative — Dana Quan, Annya Sand, and Catherine Hunt.
+To find out why this happened and whether the situation has changed today, we talked with Dana Quan and Annya Sand, the founders and Ambassadors of the WAAW World initiative.

 Annya Sand — artist, co-founder of WAAW World.
 Author of dissertation about gender misrepresentation in the art world for masters Arts and Cultural Enterprise at Central Saint Martins UAL.